LucasDelfino92/morrowindsharp/modlist.md

 ## CLEANING NOTES

-The following plugins are dirty and require cleaning.
-Clean with TESTool and tes3cmd.
+The following plugins are dirty and require cleaning. [**Follow the instructions here**](https://github.com/Sigourn/morrowind-improved/blob/master/mwtools.md#plugin-cleaning) on how to clean plugins using TESTool and tes3cmd.

 - **GlobalMapMarkers - no TR.esp**
 - **Bloated Caves.esp**